z-katas/sysops-squad/README.md

     - Point Ticket Service microservice to ticket database.
     - Deploy and test the change in dev environment.
     - Once the changes are stable, deploy the change to production.
-- If the migration goes as expected, remove the code from **ss.ticket** namespace in the monolith.
+- If the migration goes as expected, remove the code, except TicketServiceClient, from **ss.ticket** namespace in the monolith.

 ![Ticket Service_Split microservice from monolith](diagrams/Ticket_Service_Split_microservice_from_monolith.jpg)